Listening Skills: The Underrated Soft Skill That Builds Strong Careers

 You go quiet, not because your idea wasn’t good, but because you felt unheard.

-That’s the moment you realize how powerful it feels when someone actually allows you to finish without interrupting.
+That’s the moment you realize how powerful it feels when someone allows you to finish without interrupting.

 Listening is about respecting someone’s voice and not just about hearing words.